Beeketing/beeswagger/README.md

 ```

 # Note
-Using comment of field (service) to description of this field (service)
+Using comment of field (service) for description of this field (service)